telegr-am/howto/info/posting.md

 post or as other content (an article, an event, or just a new page on your site).

-You can post by saving HTML, [Markdown](http://daringfireball.net/projects/markdown/basics), Pages, RTF, or Word documents to a Dropbox folder or to a Git repository.
+You can post by saving HTML, [Markdown](http://daringfireball.net/projects/markdown/basics), Pages, RTF, or Word documents to a Git repository.
 Telegram takes care of converting the document to HTML, applying formatting and templates, and publishing the site.